Never Enough Time?

 - spent more time with the people that matter most to you?

-The good news is that you can stop feeling regrets, disappointments, anger, frustration and beating up on yourself about your past choices, so you can start to make better decisions and choices regarding what you do with your time from now on.
+The good news is that you can quickly stop feeling regrets, disappointments, anger, frustration and beating up on yourself about your past choices.
+Then you can start to make better decisions and choices regarding what you do with your time from now on.

 Do You Live in Present, Past or Future Time?